JetBrains-Research/commit_message_generation/README.md

 2. Choose one of available model configs or add your own.
 3. Note that you have to define missing parameters from [`InputConfig`](conf/data/input_config.py).
 You can do it via CLI or just rewrite them.
 Below is the example how to define parameters via CLI.

-To launch training of model defined as `XXXModelConfig` and registered via `ConfigStore.store(name="XXX", group="model", node=XXXModelConfig)`, run the following command:
+To launch training of model defined as `XXXModelConfig` and registered via `ConfigStore.store(name="XXX", group="model", node=XXXModelConfig)`, run the following command (with actual values instead of X's):
 ```
 python train.py +model=XXX ++input.train_with_history=X ++input.encoder_input_type=X
 ```

 #### Additional steps for RACE model

-> :construction: Experiments with RACE model require slightly different procedure.
-It will be described in this section.
+Experiments with RACE model require a slightly different procedure.

+1. Fine-tune CodeT5 model.
+Refer to the instruction above for details.

+2. Use encoder from fine-tuned CodeT5 checkpoint to perform retrieval.

+    Define configuration in [`conf/retrieval_config.py`](conf/retrieval_config.py).
+You have to either provide a local path to checkpoint in `ckpt_path` or use W&B artifact.
+   In the latter case, artifact name will be inferred from model configuration.

+    An example with a local path:
+    ```
+    python retrieve.py ++ckpt_path=<local_path>
+    ```

+    An example with a W&B artifact:
+    ```
+    python retrieve.py +model=codet5 ++input.train_with_history=X ++input.encoder_input_type=X
+    ```
+3. Initialize RACE with fine-tuned CodeT5 weights and use retrieved examples to train the model.
+   Refer to the instruction above for details.

+    > :construction: Currently, downloading retrieved predictions and fine-tuned CodeT5 checkpoint is only possible with W&B.

 ### Step 4: Evaluate